-Quincy Public Schools’ Kindergarten Registration for the 2018–2019 school year will be held at all elementary school locations on Tuesday, March 6 from 9:00 am to 2:00 pm.
+Quincy Public Schools’ Kindergarten Registration for the 2018–2019 school year is now open.
 Children who will be 5 years of age on or before August 31, 2018 are eligible to attend Kindergarten in 2018-2019 and should be registered at their home school.
 Children do not need to attend Registration; a screening appointment will be scheduled for your student in May.

 If you are not sure which school is your home school, click here for the street directory.
 Please note that parents of students seeking open enrollment must register the student at their home school.